This page describes the directory layout and the application structure of GeniePy.

 included an initial build configuration to

 how to build the application (which is through Docker).

 If you choose Heroku as your deployment target, you're welcome to extend this file depending on your application's needs.

 Make is a build automation tool that also acts as a great task runner.

-Makefile we've defined shortcuts for commands that are often run when
+Makefile we've defined shortcuts for a few commands that you would need to

 We use the pre-commit framework for managing Git's pre-commit hooks.